DispatchMe/slate/source/index.html.md

 You can **soft-delete** a user to deactivate their account (they will no longer be able to log in) but still see their appointment history.

 Common scenarios for using this feature are:
-* If an employee is fired
+* If an employee is let go
 * If you have a seasonal employee

 <aside class="info">If a user is deactivated, you can re-use his or her phone number for a different user.
 This is useful if you have company-issued phones that you want to assign to a different employee, or if that employee moves between multiple organizations that you control.</aside>